Meet Our Team!

 Andrea Miller, Veterinary Assistant for C.A.R.E.4Paws with her three dogs

-Andrea Miller, Client Services & Data Coordinator
+Andrea Miller, Data Coordinator

 A lifelong resident of Santa Maria, CA, Andrea brings over 15 years of customer service and volunteer experience with local animal shelters to her work, reflecting a deep-rooted passion for community connection and animal welfare.
 Before joining our team, she worked as an analyst in the health and wellness industry, where she developed a strong foundation in data-driven solutions and operational support.
 Andrea is known for her compassionate approach and ability to connect with people and pets alike.
 At home, she’s surrounded by her beloved rescue dogs and husband.
 In her free time, she enjoys creating handmade dog clothing, playing video games and attending live concerts.